 CASology #104 might have been the first challenge I didn't participate in.
 We're thinking of our lost pets this time of year.
 Two of the best buddies any pet-owner could ask for and we were blessed by their presence for 17/18 years, respectively.

 Calvin and Hobbes were a surprise gift for Tom before we were married.
 Yet, the kids and I fell in love so immediately, we couldn't let him take them home with him!
 Before their 4th birthday, they got feline diabetes.
 First Cal, then Hobbes, too.
 But, with insulin twice daily, they lived beautiful, nearly perfect lives.

-I've so been inspired by all the designers at Case Study so it has been a joy to celebrate their 200th challenge!
+I've so been inspired by all the designers at Case Study, so it has been a joy to celebrate their 200th challenge!
 Shari Carroll is the Muse this month, and someone I found very early on in my card-making life.
 To this day, she is an inspiration to me.
 Love her style!
-Just look at this:

 Since I too love the SSS fog CS, I chose that for my base, added a few little pink MFT Gerberas [who doesn't love pale pink and gray together?]
 The sentiment is my newest purchase from SSS.
 I hope it is celebration worthy!
 Here you go, Chupa!
 And congratulations!!

 Tom and I have had the best adventure the last ten days.
 5450 miles - in a car!
 We were totally clueless, and are happy to admit it.
 This country of ours is gorgeous.
 I've spent a lot of time dreaming of travelling the world never knowing what I was missing right here, right now.
 Though I am very happy to be home, sweet home.